nit0s/wdio/README.md

 # QA Automation Challenge

-Welcome to Lively's automation challenge, have fun with it.
+Welcome automation challenge, have fun with it.
 This repo is setup with a basic wdio setup.
 We are asking you to add some more specs.

 * Load google.com
   * has a google logo